Ferdi0412/MIE444-2023-Team-11/README.md

 - Ferdinand Tonby-Strandborg

 # To Do
+[Note] Edit this through GitHub.vom, to prevent conflicts.
 ## Milestone 1
 - **Motor**
 - [ ] Get arduino to control 4 motors